binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 });
 ```

-As you can see, `runAnimation` is the only method that render something on the screen and that's very important because, I don't have to do complex calculation, or complex code!
-In this method, I'm just focus on the rendering.
+As you can see, `runAnimation` is the only method that renders something on the screen and that's very important because, I don't have to do complex calculation, or complex code!
+In this method, I'm just focused on the rendering.

 ### The destruction of a logo

-One of the challenges was to be sure that all logos will be destroyed at the end of the countdown.
-I try to make this as automatic as I can.
-The first thing that is done when the countdown start is to calculate few elements :
+One of the challenges was to be sure that all logos would be destroyed at the end of the countdown.
+I tried to make this as automatic as I can.
+The first thing that is done when the countdown starts is to calculate a few elements :

-* What is the interval between each destruction : `(Now - Final time) / Number of logos`
+* The interval between each destruction : `(Now - Final time) / Number of logos`
-* How many time will take the spaceship to be under the current logo at maximum
+* The maximum duration in which a spaceship will be under the current logo
-* Calculate a random order of destruction that will construct a dynamic stack of destructions orders (one row at the time).
+* A random order of destruction that will construct a dynamic stack of destructions orders (one row at a time).

 All those calculations let me have a dynamic countdown that will destroy everything at the right time!